 One of the reasons why regarding Jesus Christ as equal with God is not a violation of the Commandment is that the New Testament of the Bible teaches that God has revealed Himself in three different persons or beings: the Father, the Son, and the Holy Spirit.
 In other words, Jesus Christ (the Son) is not another God; He is one of the three forms by which God manifests Himself.
 [For a more thorough discussion of the triune nature of God, click on “Do Christians Worship Three Gods?”]

 Colossians 2:9 provides a similar perspective.
 The NKJV Bible translation of this verse states, “For in Him [i.e., Jesus Christ] dwells all the fullness of the Godhead bodily.”
-The NIV Bible translation says, “For in Christ all the fullness of the Deity lives in bodily form.”
+And, the NIV Bible translation says, “For in Christ all the fullness of the Deity lives in bodily form.”

-Both of these last two scripture passages indicate that exactly the same powers and attributes that are possessed by God the Father are also possessed by Jesus Christ, at least in His supernatural state.
+Both of these last two scriptures indicate that exactly the same powers and attributes that are possessed by God the Father are also possessed by Jesus Christ in His supernatural state, at least.

 In His Human Form, Was Jesus Christ Fully God?

-Many Christians believe that Jesus Christ was fully (or all) God and fully (or all) man during His incarnation on the earth, although the Bible makes no such statement.
-This belief is called “hypostatic union” and is believed to have originated during the Council of Chalcedon in the middle of the fifth century A.D.
+Many Christians believe that Jesus Christ was fully God and fully man during His incarnation on the earth, although the Bible makes no such statement.
+This belief is called “hypostatic union” and is thought to have originated during the Council of Chalcedon in the middle of the fifth century A.D.
 But, is this belief correct?

 Furthermore, Jesus could not have had all the characteristics of both God and man at the same time, because some of the characteristics are mutually exclusive.
 Consider the following two examples.